 point for the walk.

 The toilet has to be shared with a little gecko ...

 We head down to the Redbank Gorge Carpark and the day-use-area

 The waterhole still has water all at the end.

-Ruedi is the only brave one that dares putting his feet into the cold water.
+Ruedi is the only brave one that dares putting his feet into

 In the light of the late afternoon the walls of the gorge